-- Service was reduced last year - Loss of staff expertise - Concern that the reduction of service will make it difficult for research activity to take place. - Suggestions to explore a joint service with Hampshire Council - The National Archives expressed a willingness to work with the council on the sustainability of the service and stated that within the next 4 years an accreditation scheme for archives will be introduced. - 6.
+- Service was reduced last year - Loss of staff expertise - Concern that the reduction of service will make it difficult for research activity to take place. - Suggestions to explore a joint service with Hampshire Council - The National Archives expressed a willingness to work with the council on the sustainability of the service and stated that within the next 4 years an accreditation scheme for archives will be introduced.
+They stated they would be concerned if the proposed reduction in staffing levels made it difficult to sustain the full range of core activities, including collection development, cataloguing, Freedom of Information requests and other remote enquiries. - 6.
 Another key issue was the City Link bus.
 Again the comments echoed those in the survey responses but also included reference to the Hythe ferry.